Cheppers/contur/README.md

 3. Starts apache
 4. Starts php-fpm to keep alive the container

-## The .chbuild.yml
+## The .contur.yml
 The build file consists of sections: `version`, `use`, `before`, `env`.
-The minimal YAML file for chbuild to work properly:
+The minimal YAML file for contur to work properly:
 ```yaml
 ---
 version: 1.0